passmarked/browser/README.md

 * **success** - All is good.
 Was able to connect and found a document to respond.
 Not to be confused with HTTP status.
 This could be any status code just as long as we are able to load the page in Chrome without connection problems.
 * **insecure** - There was an issue connecting due to HTTPS/SSL - see #ignoreSSL under #Options to disable checking
 * **timeout** - The configured timeout was exceeded
-* **failed** - We are just not able to connect to the specified url
+* **failed** - We are just not able to connect to the specified URL

 ## Page Functions

-The module also provides quite a few convience functions that can be accessed once a page context has be retrieved:
+The module also provides quite a few convenience functions that can be accessed once a page context has to be retrieved:

 ### page.getURL(fn)